chrisalbertson/XV_Lidar_Controller/README.md

 This is a port to the STM32F013 processor, specifically to the "Blue Pill" board that is commonly sold on eBay for under $3.
 I credit those listed below as original authors.

-For more information of the target hardware you mau want to start here: https://wiki.stm32duino.com/index.php?title=Blue_Pil
+For more information on the target hardware you may want to start here: https://wiki.stm32duino.com/index.php?title=Blue_Pil